aosabook/500lines/contingent/contingent.markdown

 _Daniel Rocco loves Python, coffee, craft, stout, object and system design, bourbon, teaching, trees, and Latin guitar.
-Thrilled that he gets to write Python for a living, he is always on the lookout for opportunities to learn from others in the community and to contribute back by sharing knowledge.
+Thrilled that he gets to write Python for a living, he is always on the lookout for opportunities to learn from others in the community, and to contribute by sharing knowledge.
 He is a frequent speaker at PyAtl on introductory topics, testing, design, and shiny things; he loves seeing the spark of wonder and delight in people's eyes when someone shares a novel, surprising, or beautiful idea.
 Daniel lives in Atlanta